learn-co-curriculum/dsc-statistical-modeling/README.md

 * Describe the Statistical Learning Theory
 * Explain what dependent and independent variables are key components of statistical learning approaches
-* Give an introduction on model development and model parameters
+* Explain how parameters are essential parts of model estimation
 * Demonstrate a basic understanding of ideas of model loss and model validation

 ## Statistical Learning Theory